MrMuzik/memory-game/README.md

 - Follow Game Rules

 RULES

-o Mix up the cards.
+- Mix up the cards.
-o Lay them in rows, face down. o Turn over any two cards. o If the two cards match, keep them. o If they don't match, turn them back over. o Remember what was on each card and where it was. o Watch and remember during the other player's turn. o The game is over when all the cards have been matched. o The player with the most matches wins.
+- Lay them in rows, face down.
+- Turn over any two cards.
+- If the two cards match, keep them.
+- If they don't match, turn them back over.
+- Remember what was on each card and where it was.
+- Watch and remember during the other player's turn.
+- The game is over when all the cards have been matched.
+- The player with the most matches wins.